ifyGecko/samael/README.md

 TODO:

+	1) change sam-ael to connect to a C2
-	1) comment and improve readability
+	2) comment and improve readability
-	2) error handling
+	3) error handling
-	3) anti-debugging && obfuscation
+	4) upgrade anti-debugging && obfuscation